- May 12, 2008

 “A blast from the past, very simple mechanics and the puzzles are simple yet some of them take some thought.”

-“It's real-time, meaning if you forget about your survivors you might find your tribe wiped after half a week (although you can pause the game).
-It doesn't take much time at once, but its surprisingly addictive gameplay makes you return again and again.”
+“It's real time, meaning if you forget about your survivors you might find your tribe wiped after half a week (although you can pause the game), it doesn't take much time at once, but it's surprisingly addictive gameplay that makes you return again and again.”

 “[A simple sim game with engaging gameplay.]”

-“Regrettably, I did finish all the puzzles in under 3 hours of gameplay, maybe about a week of actual waiting on and off.”
+“Regrettably, I finished all the puzzles in under 3 hours of gameplay, maybe about a week of actual waiting on and off.”

 Games Like Virtual Villagers: A New Home